cmendesce/znn/README.md

 ![kube-znn architecture](kube-znn-v2.jpg)

 ### Containers

-Each application is composed by two containers.
+ ...

 #### How it works

-Znn and OpenResty share a volume called `shared-files`, mounted at `/var/www/html` in both containers.
-After the znn container has started, it's necessary to copy the `php` files from the container's local filesystem `/www` to that shared volume.
-On the OpenResty side, in its configuration file, the mounted folder represents the root folder which is served on port 80.
+Znn and OpenResty® share a volume called `shared-files`, mounted at `/var/www/html` in both containers.
+After the Znn container has started, it's necessary to copy the `php` files from the container's local filesystem `/www` to that shared volume.
+On the OpenResty® side, in its configuration file, the mounted folder represents the root folder which is served on port 80.

 **ZNN**